-For the international traveller planning to visit South America he or she needs to be aware of some relatively significant issues facing any visitor.
+For the international traveller planning to visit South America, they need to be aware of some relatively significant issues facing any visitor.
 On a positive note, with the exception of Chile, the continent is generally free of any significant covid entry restriction.
 However, other challenges remain.

 The first quarter of the year has been turbulent with political unrest a constant feature in Peru and Brazil and in most countries, there has been a significant increase in crime rates and gang related violence.
 Below is a quick round up, by country, of some of the issues any visitor needs to be aware of.